aroyrev/Opsview-Integrations/WHAT_IS_AN_OPSPACK.md

 The aim of an Opspack is for a user to be able to add it to a host in Opsview Monitor, and it will provide everything the user needs to monitor that host without any further configuration.

 An Opspack consists of a plugin, configuration file and info file.
-The plugins can be written in almost any programming language and should contain the logic for how to retrieve an interprete the data from the technology/service being monitored.
+The plugins can be written in almost any programming language and should contain the logic for how to retrieve an interpret the data from the technology/service being monitored.
 The config file describes how the plugins should be used.
 The info file just provides name and version for the Opspack.

 ## Service Checks, Metrics and Statuses